 3. For the French fries, wash potatoes and cut into ½-inch matchsticks, leaving skins intact.
 Into a large pot of cold water, add potatoes, bring to a boil, and cook until surface is just able to be pierced with a fork, about 6 to 8 minutes.
 Potatoes shouldn’t be too tender or soft.

 4. Line 2 baking sheets with parchment paper.
 Toss potatoes with oil, paprika, salt, and pepper until evenly coated.
 Lay out on baking sheets spaced ¼-inch apart, being careful not to overcrowd.
 Bake for 45 to 50 minutes, flipping halfway through, until golden brown and crisp.

 5. To assemble, divide fries among serving plates, layering them with nacho cheese and sour cream.
 Top with bacon crumbles, tomatoes, and chives, and serve immediately.

-Photo courtesy of Lauren Toyota
+Photo credit: Lauren Toyota